Magnificent Manta Ray

 Those intriguing and mysterious beings

 Manta ray Nusa Lembongan are one of the biggest highlights when diving with us.
-People travel here from all over the world to see these majestic creatures.
-In fact, Manta Point and Manta Bay are some of our most requested dive sites.
-Let’s learn about why these marine animals are so popular
+People travel here from all over the globe to see these majestic creatures.
+In fact, Manta Bay and Manta Point are some of our most requested dive sites.
+Let’s learn about why these marine animals so widely loved

 The morphology of these two species is roughly the same.
-It is very easy to identify these magical creatures.
-You can recognize them from their two pectoral fins, much like the wings of a bird.
+It is very simple to recognize these magical creatures.
+You can recognize them from their two pectoral fins, much like to a bird’s wing.
 Many refer to them as “flying carpets” or “birds of the sea.”
 In addition, their mouths consist of cephalic lobes that extend forward.
 Mantas have a flat body and long whip-like tail.
 Furthermore, their large rectangular mouths allow them to capture their food.
 Their diet consists of tiny creatures known as zooplankton.
-They simply filter through the water using their gill rakers.
-It does not use teeth to eat!
+They simply filter through the water using the comb-like structures of their gills.
+It does not use teeth for consuming food!

 In terms of color, they can vary.
 You will most likely spot one with a dark upper body and white bottom.
 Furthermore, they often have patches on their undersides.
 Each pattern is unique and is how we identify every Manta ray.
 Moreover, there are special color variations such as the “Ninja manta ray” which is all black.
 We work with MantaWatch to help ID manta ray.
 You can help as well by submitting photos.